Killing of Dilawar: Background

 Dilawar was born to a Pashtun family native to Yakubi in the Khost Province of Afghanistan.
 Dilawar and his nine siblings were born in nearby Pakistan, where his parents had fled due to the Soviet–Afghan War.
-They earned a living through manual labor, with Dilawar's eldest brother Shapoor sending back money as a migrant worker in Dubai's taxi and hotel industry.
-The family returned to Khost in 1996 following the establishment of the first Islamic Emirate of Afghanistan, purchasing a plot of land in Yakubi to grow corn and grain.
+They earned a living through manual labor, with Dilawar's eldest brother Shapoor sending back money he earned as a migrant worker in Dubai's taxi and hotel industry.
+The family returned to Khost in 1996 following the establishment of the first Islamic Emirate of Afghanistan, purchasing a plot of land in Yakubi to grow corn, grain and peanuts.
 At age 17, Dilawar married in Khost and had a daughter.
 He subsequently worked as a goat shepherd for the livestock trading business of his brother Shapoor during the day and during the evenings, he collected rock from the nearby mountains to sell as building material.

 Standing at 5 ft 9 in and weighing 122 lb, Dilawar was noted as having a weak physical constitution and did not leave the vicinity of his home since he was unable to grow a full beard in accordance with Taliban rules.
 In late 2002, Dilawar received a Toyota Corolla as a belated wedding gift from his brother Shapoor, who hoped that this would help Dilawar pursue less strenuous work.
 Dilawar had been a taxi driver for only a few weeks before his death.